HomeSite Map

 Recording The Album

-Since "Beatles VI" was a composite album created expressly for the American market, as Capitol's merchandizing vice president Brown Meggs explained in the June 5th, 1965 issue of Billboard, the recording sessions were spread over nine and a half months.
+Since "Beatles VI" was a composite album that was created expressly for the US market, as Capitol's merchandizing vice president Brown Meggs explained in the June 5th, 1965 issue of Billboard, the recording sessions were spread over nine and a half months.
 September 29th, 1964 was the first session for the album, resulting in the song "I Don't Want To Spoil The Party" being fully recorded, and the last session was on May 10th, 1965 when both "Dizzy Miss Lizzy" and "Bad Boy" were recorded.
 Only nine sessions were held during this entire time span resulting in the complete "Beatles VI" album.

-While this album contained some definite high spots, the recent US number one single "Eight Days A Week" being a prime example, it is generally viewed in retrospect as one of their weaker American albums.
+While this album contained some definite high spots, the recent US #1 single "Eight Days A Week" being a prime example, it is generally viewed in retrospect as one of their weaker American albums.
 The majority of the impressive cuts from their British "Beatles For Sale" album had already been placed on the previous "Beatles '65" album, so what was leftover needed some spunk to spruce things up.
 Unfortunately, the more recent tracks offered from EMI were ones that didn't quite make the cut for being in the upcoming soundtrack album, so they weren't the best they had to offer at the time.

 Producer George Martin agrees with this conclusion.
 Regarding the "Beatles For Sale" sessions, he explained that the band was "rather war weary...One must remember that they'd been battered like mad throughout 1964, and much of 1963.
 Success is a wonderful thing but it is very, very tiring.
 They were always on the go.
 (The album) doesn't appeal to me very much now; it's not one of their most memorable ones.
 They perked up again after that."